suniliosdev/TaskLoop/README.md

 }
 ```

-Here 'downloadImageWithURL:' is asynch function so our loop will not wait until image download it will call function and continue to next iteration.
+Here 'downloadImageWithURL:' is asynch function so our loop will not wait until image download.
+It will call function and continue to next iteration.
 But let say you want to stop for loop until image has been downloaded?

 ## Solution
 import "NSArray+TaskLoop.h" category and use 'enumerateTaskSequentially' like